CompuTec/processforce-docs/current/user-guide/scheduling/gantt-chart/resource-planning-board.md

 - Resource relation indicator (brown strip with a number on the far right of the Task rows on the example above) – if the chosen Resource is a Machine type, a Resource code of a related Tool Resource is displayed here.
 If the Resource is a Tool type, a Resource code of a related Machine Resource is shown here.

 You can define up to 8 columns to be displayed on a Task row related to a specific Resource.
-You can check **ADD LINK** here how to do this.

 ### Scheduling